Novair: Development since 2010

 Between 2013 and 2014, Novair leased an Airbus A330-200 from Aer Lingus using the same crew composition, to operate their long-haul destinations.
 The airline also closes down its crew base at Gothenburg Landvetter Airport in March 2016.

 The airline took delivery of two brand new Airbus A321neo aircraft in 2017.
 The airline originally ordered three aircraft, however, due to the closing of one of its hubs, it was reduced to two aircraft.
 The airline also operated an Airbus A320 aircraft from Titan Airways between 2016 and 2017 due to a delivery delay with their new aircraft.
 In 2019, the airline closed its crew base at Oslo Airport.
 All aircraft are placed at Stockholm Arlanda Airport.

 As of 2018, The airline was owned by the German corporation DER Touristik which is a part of the REWE Group, and employed approximately 70 pilots and 245 cabin crew to operate their current fleet of Airbus A321neo aircraft.
 In April 2021, Novair announced that the airline will be sold to Denmark’s Jet Nordic Group.
 As a result, two airlines’s Airbus A321 aircraft were supposed to join the fleet of Jet Time, a Danish charter airline.

-In February 2023, it has been announced that Novair will cease operations on 1 October 2023 due to a negative business perspective after the airline's owners failed to acquire new contracts.
+In February 2023, it was announced that Novair will cease operations in October 2023 due to a negative business perspective after the airline's owners failed to acquire new contracts.
 The current partnership with tour operator Apollo will end on this date.
+The airline ceased trading on 9 October 2023.

 Destinations

-Novair operates flights from Stockholm, Gothenburg, Oslo, Copenhagen, Billund and Oulu to charter destinations on behalf of Apollo.
-The destinations vary depending on season and include locations in the Mediterranean, the Canary Islands and Egypt.
+Novair operated flights from Stockholm, Gothenburg, Oslo, Copenhagen, Billund and Oulu to charter destinations on behalf of Apollo.
+The destinations varied depending on season and include locations in the Mediterranean, the Canary Islands and Egypt.
 In the past it also operated long-haul flights to destinations including Thailand, India, and Indonesia as well as the Caribbean.

 Fleet

 Current fleet

-As of February 2023, the Novair fleet consists of the following aircraft:
+At the time of closure, the Novair fleet consisted of the following aircraft: